pypy/pypy/rpython/doc/garbage_collection.rst

 The present document describes the specific garbage collectors that we wrote in our framework.

-.. _`EU-report on this topic`: https://bitbucket.org/pypy/extradoc/src/extradoc/eu-report/D07.1_Massive_Parallelism_and_Translation_Aspects-2007-02-28.pdf
+.. _EU-report on this topic: https://bitbucket.org/pypy/extradoc/src/extradoc/eu-report/D07.1_Massive_Parallelism_and_Translation_Aspects-2007-02-28.pdf

 Garbage collectors currently written for the GC framework